raphaelbgr/SwingSocketClient/README.md

 Start the program on the class clientmain.ClientMain.java

-Actually on the version 1.0 RC
+Actually on the version 0.9

 - Redesigned interface in JavaFX